top (1K)

 Gyrocopters - What Are They And Can You Have One?

 The gyrocopters (known also as gyroplanes or autogyros) are quite an unusual kind of aircraft.
-They look similar to helicopters but by the construction and the way of flying are more similar to the airplanes.
+They look similar to helicopters but by the construction and the way of flying they are more similar to the airplanes.
 This Wikipedia article explains shortly the difference between autogyro and helicopter:

 "While a helicopter's rotor is rotated by an engine during normal flight, the rotor of an autogyro is driven by aerodynamic forces in autorotation.""